 “Personal Data” is information that can be used to identify you directly or indirectly and includes such things as your full name, email address, phone number, location, and cookie and network identifiers.

-We need to process certain of your Personal Data in order to fulfil our contractual obligations to you and to provide you with our Services.
+We need to process certain of your Personal Data in order to fulfill our contractual obligations to you and to provide you with our Services.

 Even where your consent would otherwise be required, we may process your Personal Data in accordance with our legitimate interests under applicable law.